Innf107/bam-docs/content/en/docs/prologue/quick-start.md

 ---
-title: "Quick Start"
+title: "Language Reference"
-description: "One page summary of how to start a new Doks project."
+description: "BAM! is a language based on the concept of streams and machines that transform streams."
-lead: "One page summary of how to start a new Doks project."
+lead: "BAM! is a language based on the concept of streams and machines that transform streams."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false